Scottish-Tech-Army/seescape-lone-working/docs/prereqs.md

 Unfortunately, use of the client credentials model grants the application rights to every mailbox in the enterprise, which is not such a good idea.
 The solution is to use PowerShell to set up permissions to restrict it to a single mailbox (or more accurately to a group consisting of a single mailbox).
 Instructions for this process are the following.

-*I have tested that these steps work in powershell, but am not convinced they do anything.
-This whole section probably needs to be moved.*

 - Go to the [Entra Admin Centre](https://entra.microsoft.com]

 - Create a group.